M2Team/NanaBox/Documents/ConfigurationReference.md

 Example value: "\\\\.\\pipe\\vmpipe1"

+Note: You can update the named pipe path at runtime starting with NanaBox 1.1.

 #### ComPort2

 (Optional) The named pipe path of guest COM2 of virtual machine.

 Example value: "\\\\.\\pipe\\vmpipe2"

+Note: You can update the named pipe path at runtime starting with NanaBox 1.1.

 ### Gpu

 The GPU paravirtualization setting object of virtual machine.

+Note: You can update GPU paravirtualization setting at runtime starting with NanaBox 1.1.

 #### AssignmentMode